-My name is Maggie and I’m a graduate MSc Human-Computer Interaction student at University College London (UCL) researching how accessible games can help blind and visually impaired people design theatre props.
-I have background in Occupational Therapy, Psychology and Game Design and my interest in inclusion, employment, theatre, tinkering and “making” stems from my previous experience of working with blind and partially sighted (BPS) artists, designers and coders whose work and/or artistic aspirations have often gone unsupported and unnoticed.
-Thus, this research project aims to provide a platform for raising awareness on the specific issues that blind and visually impaired creatives face in relation to artistic and design-focused education and employment and to enable aspiring designers with visual impairments to work creatively with the theatre sector on improving access and inclusion.
+This project was created as a part of my MSc in Human-Computer Interaction course at the University College London (UCL).
+I was researching how HCI method such as Wizard-of-Oz, speculative design, and audio gamification of ideation can help blind and partially sighted (BPS) people design theatre props, formally known as property – an object used on stage or screen by actors during a performance or screen production.
+My interest in inclusion, employment, theatre, tinkering and “making” stems from my OT background and previous experience of working with BPS artists, designers and coders whose work and/or artistic aspirations have often gone unsupported and/or unnoticed.
+Thus, this research project aimed to provide a platform for raising awareness on the specific issues that BPS creatives face in relation to artistic and design-focused education and employment, and to enable aspiring designers with sight loss to work creatively with the theatre sector on improving access and inclusion.

-The current project is a collaboration between the University College London (UCL), Global Disability Innovation Hub, and Extant Theatre as a part of an MSc research thesis.
-This study is composed as a prop design work-based simulation where participants taking part in the design phase of this study go through a prop-design process experimenting with ideas whilst working in line with a professional design brief.
+The project was a collaboration between the University College London (UCL), Global Disability Innovation Hub, and Extant Theatre as a part of an MSc research thesis.
+This study was composed as a prop design work-based simulation where participants taking part in the design phase of the study went through a conceptual prop-creation process experimenting with ideas whilst working in line with a professional design brief.

 - Filling in a background survey.

 - Meeting remotely with the researcher to discuss study ideas via online call using a free conversation application called Microsoft Teams.